jgchoti/tlaas/README.md

-# 🦥 TLaaS – Too Lazy as a Service (FastAPI Practice Project)
+# 🦥 TLaaS – Too Lazy as a Service

 (But let’s be honest, you're probably too lazy to read it.....)